-A typical command to load data might look like this:
+A typical command to load data might look like this: (NOTE: file names need to follow this format)

 '''

-$ $ESP HOME/bin/esp load epic
+$ $ESP_HOME/bin/esp load_epic --file

+/srv/esp/data/epic/incoming/epicmem.esp.20190301

 '''

-The use of Epic in the command name is vestigial.
+The use of the name epic in the command name is vestigial.
 This command loads text data from a set of files in the ESP defined input format.
 See the document "ESP Filespec.xlsx".

 This command will take files from the configured data directory ./epic/incoming and load them to the ESP database tables.
-Details are written to the esp.log file, and table specific load results are written to reports in load reports directory.
+Details are written to the esp.log file, and table specific load results are written to reports in load_reports directory.